The Weekly Trader

 ———————————————————————————————————————————————-

-MACD (DAILY) = NEUTRAL: MACD is above the zero line but slightly below the 9-day signal line.
+MACD (DAILY) = BULLISH: MACD is above the zero line but only slightly above the 9-day signal line.
+Although not extremely bullish, it's strong enough.

 Over 100,000 Copies Sold